 Constructor Chaining

-Whenever a child class constructor wants to implicitly call the constructor of the parent class at that time we can use the super(), in all the sub-classes the first statement of a child class constructor is a super(); statement.
+Whenever a child class constructor wants to call the parent class’s constructor at that time implicitly, we can use the super(); in all the sub-classes, the first statement of a child class constructor is a super(); statement.

 Constructor Overloading